 Leaning into the use of artificial intelligence, Coca-Cola recently announced the release of their limited-edition drink Y3000, the recipe and packaging of which were made at the hands of AI.

-The company was looking for a sustainable way to ensure the packaging of their goods wouldn’t get damaged during shipment or on the supermarket shelf.
+One such company was looking for a sustainable way to ensure the packaging of their goods wouldn’t get damaged during shipment or on the supermarket shelf.
 They turned to technology — and Dassault Systèmes — to get the job done.

-PepsiCo follows a “Virtual First Principle” in their development and manufacturing process, undertaking virtual tests before producing physical prototypes.
-Doing so with SIMULA’s Abaqus solution helped them save upward of $1 million (€952k), according to Dr. Ellie Vineyard, associate principal engineer at PepsiCo.
-They leveraged Abaqus for different simulations to glean necessary information for designing the right thickness for a bottle’s plastic and then, later in the process, conducted further simulation to evaluate performance and optimize accordingly.
+By using SIMULA’s Abaqus solution, they were able to undertake testing for their packaging without the need for physical prototyping.
+The company used Abaqus for different simulations to glean necessary information for designing the right thickness for a plastic package and then, later in the process, conducted further simulation to evaluate performance and optimize accordingly.
 Using design and simulation technology, the company produced a superior result without creating waste along the way, saving them time, money and product.

 How does sustainability fit in?